makersacademy/rps-challenge/README.md

 - the marketeer can choose one option
 - the game will choose a random option
 - a winner will be declared

-As usual please start by

-* Forking this repo
-* TEST driving development of your app

 _______